 For starters, a postage meter enables you to print your own postage onto most mail items conveniently from your workplace.
 Not only do you cut the time spent dealing with mail, you also completely cut the cost of running your car to the Post Office and back.

 Meters are also very efficient in calculating exact postage costs.
-Most have a weighing scale included, which negates instances of over or under payment of postage - and better still, they are extremely fast.
+Handily, most have a weighing scale included, which removes the risk of over or under payment of postage - making them far more reliable than traditional stamps!

 Many machines can process over 100 letters each minute and due to reduced rates for metered post, the postage paid on each item works out slightly cheaper than it would be if a stamp was used.

 Over the course of a year, this price difference could lead to fairly significant savings, although the exact value of these savings depends on your company's volume of mail.

 If you want a postage meter for stamping bulk mailings, then you also need to apply for a permit at an additional cost of around $200, valid for one year.